European Car Transport Checklist

 Wash and Empty the Vehicle

 Now that all the technical details are taken care of, it is time to prepare the actual car for shipping.
-It is very important to remember that Europe has very strict guidelines on the condition of what is imported.
-Make sure that you wash your car thoroughly before shipping – including the tires.
-Most European countries require that every car coming in be free of any foreign soil to prevent importation of pests.
-You also need to clean out all loose items from the car as most shippers don’t accept cars with personal items in them.
+It is very important to remember that Europe has very strict guidelines on the conditions of what is imported.
+Make sure that you wash your car thoroughly before shipping (including the tyres).
+Most European countries require that every car coming in be free of any foreign soil to prevent the importation of pests.
+You also need to clean out all loose items from the car, as most shippers don’t accept cars with personal items in them.
 Have your car fully serviced before transportation so it will be in good working order when it arrives.
 Also, disconnect your battery, remove miscellaneous items such as luggage racks and spoilers, only leave a quarter tank of fuel and turn off the alarm.

 Perform a Final Inspection